dnobel/highrise-java-api/README.md

     HighriseClient highriseClient = HighriseClient.create("https://example.highrisehq.com/");
     highriseClient.auth("username", "password"));

-The "auth" method returns the token which might be stored by the application to avoid a login within the next application start.
+The `auth` method returns the token which might be stored by the application to avoid a login within the next application start.
 The token can stored within the app preferences on android for example.
 If the activity of the app is recreated the client can be instantiated with the token directly, so that user mustnot login again.

     HighriseClient highriseClient = HighriseClient.create("https://example.highrisehq.com/", "token");

 ### Requesting data

 Data can be requested via type specific resources.
 For each supported entity there is a resource, which provides access to the entity data.
-The method "getResource(Class<? extends EntityResource>)" returns a resource for the given resource class.
-Each resources has methods like "get", "getAll", "create" and "update".
-Some resources define extra functions like the TaskResource, which has a method "getCompleted" that only returns the completed tasks.
+The method `getResource(Class<? extends EntityResource>)` returns a resource for the given resource class.
+Each resource has methods like `get`, `getAll`, `create` and `update` (create and updated are not fully implemented yet).
+Some resources define extra functions like the `TaskResource`, which has a method `getCompleted` that only returns the completed tasks.

 The following code example shows how different entities can be requested via resources: